docker-hy/docker-hy.github.io/docs/part-1/section-3.md

 :::info Exercise 1.8: Two line Dockerfile

 By default our `devopsdockeruh/simple-web-service:alpine` doesn't have a CMD.
-It instead uses _ENTRYPOINT_ to declare which application is run.
+Instead, it uses _ENTRYPOINT_ to declare which application is run.

 We'll talk more about _ENTRYPOINT_ in the next section, but you already know that the last argument in `docker run` can be used to give a command or an argument.